Have you asked yourself the questions - what is loan restructuring or restructured loan meaning?

 A lot of times the terms loan restructuring and loan refinancing tend to be used interchangeably which is not right as they both have different meanings.

 While loan restructuring is making changes in the existing loan terms to help borrowers and lenders, loan refinancing simply refers to availing a separate loan to pay off an existing loan.

-Loan refinancing can be expensive and unless managed well, the debt payments may spiral out of control.
-Therefore calculating all the expenses, interest payments, and factoring in difficult financial situations such as a job loss before availing this option is prudent
+Loan refinancing can be expensive and unless managed well, debt payments may spiral out of control.
+Therefore calculating all the expenses, interest payments, and factoring in difficult financial situations such as a job loss is important before opting for this.

-Both loan restructuring and loan refinancing can benefit both lenders as well as borrowers based on the terms agreed upon.
+But, loan restructuring and loan refinancing can benefit both lenders as well as borrowers based on the terms agreed upon.
 Therefore selecting an option that best suits the borrower’s requirements and financial situation is necessary.

 Loan restructuring is an option that is not always available and varies on a case-to-case basis.
-However, due to the economic impact of the pandemic, the RBI has made a one-time restructure possible.
+However, due to the economic impact of the pandemic, the RBI had made a one-time restructure possible.
 Borrowers must carefully assess their financial situation and future requirements prior to selecting this option.